WalletWasabi/WasabiDoc/docs/using-wasabi/RestoreElectrum.md

 	:::tip Get your master private key inside Wasabi:
 	- Go to `Advanced` tab -> `Wallet Info`.
-	- Copy your `Extended Account zprv`
+	- Copy your `Extended Account zprv`.
 	:::

 The following steps are only necessary if you have previously chosen the option `I already have a seed`.

 6. Click the `Options` button, then check `BIP39 seed` and if you created your Wasabi wallet with a password make sure to check `Extend this seed with custom words` and type your password in the `Seed extension` window